telliott99/MyUnix/permissions.rst

     -rwxr--r--  1 telliott_admin  staff  0 Mar  3 09:58 x.txt
     >

-[ This did not work as I expected!!]

 Let's take a look at the ``/bin`` directory.

 .. sourcecode:: bash